thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 From our experiments with the hill climber, we already know premature convergence to a local optimum as something that should be avoided.
 It therefore makes sense to try adding a method for enforcing diversity as another ingredient into the algorithm.
 Our experiments with a very crude diversity enhancing method &ndash; only allowing one solution per unique objective value in the population &ndash; confirmed that this can lead to better results.

+We also found that the strict criterion to only accept solutions which are *strictly better* than the current one, as practiced in our hill climbers&nbsp;[@sec:hillClimbing] may not be a good idea.
+Accepting solutions which are *not worse* than the current one allows for drift in the search space, which can yield better results.